cchristensn/386blog/_posts/2024-03-26-datacuration.md

 I then used the 'thing' API path to get the rest of the information that I needed.
 For my purposes, I also needed to specify the parameter `stats=1`.
 The process was similar to what I did for getting the number of plays, and allowed me to collect the rest of my variables.

 After all of this, I put everything into the data frame that I originally created.
 In the end, I had a pandas data frame with 751 rows and 18 columns.
+The only columns with missing values are the `{Category} Rank` columns, which only have 100 non-missing values each.
+This is mostly because each game belongs to one or two different categories, and thus can't be ranked in other areas.

+### Conclusions

+I have used the BGG API before when we first used APIs in python, so it was nice using something that I already was familiar with and improve on what I already knew.
+It was also fun working with board game data.
+As I said above, board games are my passion, and I am super excited to be exploring this data and parsing any patterns that I can find.
+If you love board games as well, stay tuned!
+My next post will be using this data set to make graphs and exploring different EDA questions.